Little blue heron: Egretta caerulea

 Conservation and Management

-The little blue heron is protected by the U.S. Migratory Bird Treaty Act and as a State Species of Special Concern by Florida’s Endangered and Threatened Species Rule .
+The little blue heron is protected by the U.S. Migratory Bird Treaty Act and as a State Threatened species by Florida’s Endangered and Threatened Species Rule .

 Biological Status Review (BSR)

 Supplemental Information to the BSR

 Species Action Plan

 Florida Natural Areas Inventory